Teycir/Chuckle/README.md

 - 🎯 **Instant Memes** - Highlight text, right-click, get a meme in 2-3 seconds
 - 🤖 **AI-Powered** - Gemini 2.5 Flash picks the perfect meme template for your text
+- 🎲 **Regenerate Variants** - Don't like the first meme?
+Click to try another template instantly
 - 🔒 **Your Privacy is Safe** - Everything stays on your computer, no tracking
 - 🌍 **Speaks Your Language** - Available in English, Spanish, French, and German
 - 🌙 **Dark Mode** - Beautiful animated backgrounds that are easy on your eyes